corypark1/odin-recipes/README.md

 # odin-recipes
-Basic recipe website Main index page which will have links to a few recipes
+Basic recipe website that contains recipes.
+Main index page which will have links to the recipes.
+This is an HTML project that will submitted.